hubmapconsortium/spatial-transcriptomics-pipeline/README.md

 ## Installation

-This pipeline is compatible with Linux and Mac systems.
+This pipeline is natively compatible with Linux systems, and M1/2 Mac support is currently in the works.
 Windows users can run the pipeline by installing [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) and taking [extra steps](https://docs.docker.com/desktop/windows/wsl/) to configure Docker Engine.

 ### Method 1: Local Python Install
 1. Prerequisites: [Docker Engine](https://docs.docker.com/engine/install/) and Python > 3.7.